 Under-served freight opportunities and other economic impact factors

-- Budapest Airport has no night curfew
+- No night curfew

 Email Christa Soltau: firstname.lastname@example.org

 - Budapest Airport is 20 kms from Budapest city centre.
 Terminal 2 is located right next to Motorway 0.

 - Motorway 5 – linking Budapest with Szeged, the largest city of Southern Hungary – is about 25 minutes from the airport.

 - Budapest Airport is served by the public bus company, a minibus service and a network of taxi companies.

 Infrastructure & Operations:

 - Runway capacity: 40 ATMs/hour (theoretical capacity above 96 ATMs/hour).

 - Current aircraft movements: 20-24/hour in peak period.